 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
-Like other state and local governments, Fire District No. 1 of the Township of South Brunswick uses fund accounting to document compliance with finance-related legal matters.
-Fire District No. 1 of the Township of South Brunswick has one type of fund group, and that is governmental funds.
+Like other state and local governments, District uses fund accounting to document compliance with finance-related legal matters.
+The District has one type of fund, which is the governmental fund.